-3.0 SOURCES AND CHARACTERISTICS OF WASTES
+3.0 Sources and Characteristics of Wastes

-- 3.1 Pollution from bulk storage of petroleum products can be caused by tank failure, leakages, malfunctioning oil separator, and spills arising from the overfilling of tanks/leakages from loading arms.
-Tank failures can be caused by differential settlement, corrosion problems arising from water at the bottoms, old age and design errors. - 3.2 Malfunctioning/inefficiency of the oil separators can lead to the discharge of effluent with high oil contents. - 3.3 Loading arms/bays, tank vents, drains, generator exhausts, etc. are some of the major sources of gaseous pollutants (hydrocarbon emission, flue gases, etc.). - 3.4 Surface drainage results from precipitation run off.
+3.1 Pollution from bulk storage of petroleum products can be caused by tank failure, leakages, malfunctioning oil separator, and spills arising from the overfilling of tanks/leakages from loading arms.
+Tank failures can be caused by differential settlement, corrosion problems arising from water at the bottoms, old age and design errors.

+- 3.2 Malfunctioning/inefficiency of the oil separators can lead to the discharge of effluent with high oil contents. - 3.3 Loading arms/bays, tank vents, drains, generator exhausts, etc. are some of the major sources of gaseous pollutants (hydrocarbon emission, flue gases, etc.). - 3.4 Surface drainage results from precipitation run off.
 It may contain petroleum based oil from miscellaneous spills and leakages of oil and other chemicals used at the facility. - 3.5 Domestic sanitary wastes originate from toilets, sinks, showers and laundries.
 The volume and concentration of sanitary wastes vary with time, facility, occupancy, and operational situation.
-The pollutants of concern are oxygen consuming organic matter, faecal coliform and garbage.

-4.0 ENVIRONMENTAL MANAGEMENT.

-- 4.1 Environmental Management System. - (i) Licencees/operators of depot, and associated pipelines shall institute planned and integrated environmental management practices, aimed at ensuring that unforeseen, identified and unidentified environmental issues are contained and brought to an acceptable minimum. - (ii) Specific roles, responsibilities and authorities shall be well defined, documented and communicated in order to facilitate effective environmental management.

-4.1.1 Environmental Management System Manuals

-4.1.1.1 The provisions as stipulated in PART III, E. 2.1 - 2.1.1 Part VIII-H shall apply.

-4.2 POLLUTION CONTROL MEASURES

-- 4.2.1 The depot shall be fenced round preferably with masonry wall made of concrete to a height not less than two and half metres, in order to prevent access to unauthorized persons.
-In addition, fire break around the wall shall be provided. - 4.2.2 A bundwall, approximately one metre high and having a trapezoidal cross-section shall be built around bulk storage tanks, in order to control any oil spillage. - 4.2.2.1 A bundwall so constructed around storage tanks shall be such as to contain about 110% of the capacity of the largest tank within the enclosure. - 4.2.3 Intermediate bundwalls shall be constructed of half the height of the main bundwalls if the number of tanks in the bunded areas are many.
+The pollutants of concern are oxygen consuming organic matter, faecal coliform and garbage. - 4.0 Environmental Management. - 4.1 Environmental Management System. - (i) Licencees/operators of depot and associated pipelines shall institute planned and integrated environmental management practices, aimed at ensuring that unforeseen, identified and unidentified environmental issues are contained and brought to an acceptable minimum. - (ii) Specific roles, responsibilities and authorities shall be well defined, documented and communicated in order to facilitate effective environmental management. - 4.1.1 Environmental Management System Manuals - 4.1.1.1 The provisions as stipulated in PART III, E. 2.1 2.1.1 and Part VIII-H shall apply. - 4.2[~] Pollution Control Measures - 4.2.1.
+The depot shall be fenced round preferably with masonry wall made of concrete to a height not less than two and half metres, in order to prevent access to unauthorized persons.
+In addition, fire break around the wall shall be provided. - 4.2.2 A bundwall, approximately one metre high and having a trapezoidal cross-section shall be built around bulk storage tanks, in order to control any oil spillage. - 4.2.2.1 A bundwall so constructed around storage tanks shall be such as to contain about 110% of the capacity of the largest tank within the enclosure. - 4.2.3 Intermediate bundwalls shall be constructed of half the height of the main bundwalls if the numbers of tanks in the bunded areas are many. - 4.3 Tank cleaning shall be carried out only under the supervision of competent persons. - 4.3.1 Tanks undergoing cleaning shall be thoroughly ventilated.
+Ventilation is normally assisted by using windmills at roof manholes, adductors or fans driver. - 4.3.2 The period of time that personnel shall be permitted to remain in the tank during cleaning varies with site conditions.
+However, in no case shall the time exceed 90 minutes with a regular 30 minutes break before entering the tank again.